 |Staff training||Staff training to run outdoor activities and residential visits||£2500||Increased competence of staff to enable more children to take part in adventurous activities|

 Staff training in orienteering and outdoor problem solving activities to increase team work with the children.

 Resources to enhance these activities.

 Increased children’s fitness

-Inspiration for some to join local running and athletics clubs
+Inspiration for some to join local clubs and activities.

-2018-2019 Year 6 Cohort – 93% of children were able to swim 25 metres or more, by the end of their primary education at Gilthill.
+2019-20 Year 6 Cohort – 87% of children were able to swim 25 metres or more, by the end of their primary education at Gilthill.
 This was a small cohort and due to school closure in March 2020 we were unable to run our catch up extra swimming sessions.

 Gilthill has a reputation for encouraging sports participation in both competitions and for exercise and pleasure…